ZacharyWarnes/ZW-Weather-Grabber/README.md

  ## **Installation**

  To install this application, make a clone of this repository to your machine.
-Open the repoistory and open the index.html in your browser.
+Open the repository and open the index.html in your browser.

 ## **Instructions**